 - For the love of money is a root of all kinds of evil, which in aspiring for it, some were led astray from the faith and pierced themselves with many sorrows.

 - Fight the good fight of the faith.
-Seize the life of ages(1)“life of ages” is literal, and captures the duration as well as the quality of the life, which the traditional interpretation of “eternal life” doesn’t.
-The word translated “ages” (αἰώνιον) is the adjective form of the Greek word “αἰών” (aion), which is used – for example – in Matthew 24:3 “what are the signs of your coming and the end of the age?”
-Virtually all lexicons define αἰών (the noun form) as “age”, but some want to change the adjective form’s meaning to “eternal” instead of “age-long” or “of ages”.
-This despite “of ages” conveying a similar – and more literally accurate – meaning. into which you were called and confessed the good confession in the sight of many witnesses.
+Seize the life of ages1“life of ages” is literal, and captures the duration as well as the quality of the life, which the traditional interpretation of “eternal life” doesn’t.
+The word translated “ages” (αἰώνιον) is the adjective form of the Greek word “αἰών” (aion), which is used – for example – in Matthew 24:3 “what are the signs of your coming and the end of the age?”. into which you were called, and confessed the good confession in the sight of many witnesses.

-- I charge you in the sight of God (the One who gave life to all things), and Jesus the Anointed (the One who testified the good confession before Pontius Pilate),
+- I charge you in the sight of God (the One who gives life to all things), and Jesus the Anointed (the One who testified the good confession before Pontius Pilate),

 - to keep the commandment without blemish and above reproach until the appearance of our Anointed Lord Jesus,

-- which He will display in His own time: the blessed and only ruler – the king of kings and the Lord of lords,(2)“the king of kings and the Lord of lords ” is more literally “the king of the men who are kings and the Lord of the men who are lords”
+- which He will display in His own time: the blessed and only ruler – the king of the men who are kings, and the Lord of the men who are lords.

-- the One who alone has immortality, dwelling in unapproachable light; who no one among men has seen, nor can see; to whom be the honor and dominion of ages.
+- the One who alone has immortality, dwelling in unapproachable light; who no one among men has seen, nor is able to see; to whom be the honor and dominion of ages.
 Amen.

-- To the rich in the present age; instruct them not to be arrogant nor to have trusted – or to trust – in the uncertainty of riches but in God; the One who richly provided us with all things for enjoyment.
+- To the rich in the present age; instruct them not to be arrogant nor to *trust in the uncertainty of riches but in God; the One who richly provided us with all things for enjoyment.